adlnet/xAPI-Spec/CONTRIBUTING.md

 xAPI-Spec
 =========

+# Workflow for Editing the Experience API Specification

-# Specification versions
+## Specification versions

 The current version of the specification is [1.0.2](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md).
 [1.0.3](https://github.com/adlnet/xAPI-Spec/blob/1.0.3/xAPI.md) is currently being developed by the specification working group.

-# Workflow for Editing the Experience API Specification

 ## Set up
 If you are not currently working with GitHub and git, follow these set up steps